fionaso/hugo-new-site/content/post/beginner-javascripter.md

 draft: false
 ---

-First and foremost, I declare the struggle of writing the introduction sentence for your very first post real and I am left wondering: what will be easier?
-Learning JavaScript, writing blog posts on a regular basis or even bolder, keeping this blog alive?
+First and foremost, I declare the struggle of writing the introduction sentence for your very first post real and I am left wondering: what will be easier? <!--more-->Learning JavaScript, writing blog posts on a regular basis or even bolder, keeping this blog alive?

 Great start.
 Moving on.